tomshen/rustycoin/_posts/2014-05-09-final-report.md

 # Background
 Riecoin is a cryptocurrency similar to Bitcoin.
 New units of currency (called Riecoins) can be produced through the process of mining.
 Every 2.5 minutes, a new block of currency is available to be mined.
 In order to mine the block and get the currency, the miner must be able to calculate a proof of work, which generally is a number meeting certain constraints that is difficult to calculate but easy to verify.

+The Riecoin proof of work algorithm is designed to be resistant to parallelism.
+The size of the integers in the algorithm makes communication more difficult.
+Additionally, the complex computation in Riecoin's proof of work makes parallelizing the algorithm non-trivial, unlike other cryptocurrencies such as Bitcoin.

 Riecoin's proof of work is to find a number *X* such that *basep* + *X* is the first prime of a prime cluster, where *basep* is a number that varies in size based on the current difficulty, and *X* must be in a certain range based on the current difficulty.
 The *difficulty* is adjusted based on how quickly miners were able to mine previous blocks, so that increases in computational power and/or improvements in mining algorithms don't cause too much inflation.
 Currently, *basep* is around 300 bits long.

 A *prime cluster* is a sextuplet of primes of the form: